carriercomm/Neophytos/README.md

     openssl req -new -x509 -days 365 -nodes -out cert.pem -keyout cert.pem --newkey rsa:8192

 _This will generate a 8192-bit key pair which should be decently secure.
-You should be able to generate and use any size, but it will cause connection setup times to be longer and effectively pause your server during these events.
-So if your dealing with say 100 clients and it takes like 4 seconds to setup the connection then your looking at 400 seconds of pause time at worst if the encryption/decryption is done in pure Python.
-If your using the SSL (by default) then it is likely a lot better but if your using XORMIX (default if your disable SSL) then you could be looking at 2 - 4 seconds._

-_The SSL may support encrypted certification or private keys, but XORMIX does not.
-All connections over XORMIX will fail, however this may be desired and can effectively disable it, but I would rather implement a better ability to disable anything other than
-SSL._
+You should be able to generate and use any size._

 This file should be named _cert.pem_ in the server's working directory.
 The server can now be started if desired, or you can wait.